julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 ### Investigating 500 Internal Server Errors

 If when you run your container for the first time you get a 500 error and the event log doesn’t shed any light on the issue then it may help to turn on “Failed Request Tracing”.
+You can also use this to trace other errors or slow performance.

  ![](/post/img/CLWA_Tracing3.png)